AnyChart/docs.anychart.com/Basic_Charts/Error_Chart/Marker_Chart.md

 This article explains how to create a Marker chart with error bars.

 To learn more about error charts in general and how to customize them, see [Error Chart (Overview)](Overview).
-You can also read the [Marker Chart](../Marker_Chart) article to learn about other available settings.
+In addition, you can read the [Marker Chart](../Marker_Chart) article to learn about other available settings.

+Please note that error bars are also supported by Scatter Marker charts – see [Scatter Marker Chart with Error Bars](Scatter_Marker_Chart) (this article describes the [Cartesian Marker](../Marker_Chart) chart).

 ## Quick Start